Thayaalini-2025/UnderstandingRelationships/README.md

-  # Preliminary Prototype Prompts (Copy)
+  # Understanding Relationships and Boundaries

-  This is a code bundle for Preliminary Prototype Prompts (Copy).
-The original project is available at https://www.figma.com/design/aXoHQFC8xjL4cUdvST85AD/Preliminary-Prototype-Prompts--Copy-.
+  This repository contains the Understanding Relationships and Boundaries prototype.
+The original design sources were created in Figma — check the original design files if needed.

   ## Running the code